 There is little left of the ancient metropolis of Mediterranean – Carthage.
 Here and there among the buildings in the eastern suburbs of Tunis are seen unsightly ruins of Roman structures and rare remnants of Carthaginian culture.
 It is hard to believe that this was the center of power in the Mediterranean region, the main rival of Rome.

 If you see this after your page is loaded completely, leafletJS files are missing.

 This is how the story of Carthage started according to Greek legends:

 Phoenicians stopped at Tunis Bay and built their settlement on a hill named Byrsa (citadel in Phoenician).
-According to legend Berber king allowed a temporary refuge as large as could be encompassed by oxhide.
-Phoenicians cut an oxhide in narrow strips and managed to encircle whole hill.
+According to legend Berber king allowed a temporary refuge as large as could be encompassed by an oxhide.
+Phoenicians cut an oxhide in narrow strips and managed to encircle the whole hill.

 Rise of Carthagian empire

 This event happened in the time period between 846 and 813 BC.

 Colonists together with local Berbers built a new city.
 Phoenicians named the city Qart-ḥadašt – New City in a meaning that this is the new Tyre (capital of Phoenicia).

 Soon it evolved into a rich and influential city, using its location in the centre of Mediterranean region.
 Thus, Aristotle considered that this is one of the best governed cities and states in the world.